Orbit One Zero: Plot

 Journalist Tom Lambert looks into his archives and begins to reinvestigate the events of ten years earlier.
 The situation involves university professor Dr Petrie inviting two students to an island off the west coast of Scotland named Scara to visit a radio telescope as they investigate strange signals.
 On the beach of the island, they discover a large cylindrical object, which is then uncovered in an attempt to discover its origin and purpose.

 Episodes

 Six episodes were produced in a single series:

 Broadcast History

 The show was originally broadcast on the BBC Home Service.
 Repeats have since aired on BBC Radio 4 Extra.
-It has since been made available for listening at archive.org.